 This element controls if unauthenticated participants are allowed to join the DDS Domain.
 If set to TRUE, then the Participant will match with remote Participants even if they cannot be authenticated.
 If set to FALSE, then a remote participant that cannot be authenticated will essentially be ignored.
 This element may take the binary values TRUE or FALSE.

-<allow\unauthenticated\participants>FALSE</allow\unauthe nticated\participants> then a remote participant is matched without consulting the Permissions.
-This element may take the binary values TRUE or FALSE.
-For example:
+<allow\unauthenticated\participants>FALSE</allow\unauthe nticated participants>

 3.1.6 enable\join\access\control element